monroewilliams/trackball/hardware/Assembly.md

 <img src="../pictures/board-4.jpeg"><br>

 For the sensors, I use 6-conductor ribbon cable, and solder the breadboard end of the wires onto a strip of header pins.
 I arrange the wires so that they match up with the ordering of the ground, power, and SPI pins that are all together on one side of the XIAO, with the Chip Select wire at the end adjacent to the clock pin.
-For sensor 1 this gets plugged into the breadboard adcacent to the XIAO and uses the D7 pin for chip-select, and for sensor 2 I leave an empty space (actually making it a 7 pin connector with one missing pin), and bring D6 across from the other side of the breadboard to put it on the next row over.
+For sensor 1 this gets plugged into the breadboard adjacent to the XIAO and uses the D7 pin for chip-select, and for sensor 2 I leave an empty space (actually making it a 7 pin connector with one missing pin), and bring D6 across from the other side of the breadboard to put it on the next row over.

 <img src="https://files.seeedstudio.com/wiki/Seeeduino-XIAO/img/Seeeduino-XIAO-pinout.jpg">
 <img src="../pictures/board-6.jpeg"><br>